theBlackBoxSociety/CodeCrashCourses/MD-HTML-CSS.md

 # Web literacy for artists
 Een inleiding in **Markdown**, **HTML**, **CSS** (en wat Javascript)

-< "The single most important thing you need in order to have a career in the arts is persistence.
+> ”The single most important thing you need in order to have a career in the arts is persistence.
 The second most important thing you need is talent.
 The third most important thing is a grounding in how the online world works.
-Its that Important"
+Its that Important”
 - Cory Doctorow
 from Information Doesn't Want to Be Free: Laws for the Internet Age.
 2014